Allan McKeown

-Allan McKeown (21 May 1946 – 24 December 2013), was a British television and stage producer.
+Allan McKeown (born John McKeown; 21 May 1946 – 24 December 2013) was a British television, film, and stage producer.

 Early life

 McKeown was born in Ealing, London on 21 May 1946.
 His parents Edith Mabel (née Humphries) and Albert Victor McKeown moved first to Hackney and then to Hainault, Essex.
 His father was the Clerk of Works at the new estate.
 Educated at Beal Grammar school in Ilford, he left early and became a trainee hairdresser at Vidal Sassoon in Bond Street.
 He was a figure in the London scene of the 1960s, and in 1966 he opened his own salon.
 As a hairdresser, he worked on the TV show Sunday Night at the London Palladium and the films if....
 (1968), Villain and Get Carter (both 1971).